Yhansolo/Yhansolo/README.md

 # What a pleasure your visit to my profile!
 Welcome!

 <br>
+You will see here a brief up of my work activities that what I want to show to the public.
+P.sw.: it doesn't mean that I just do that (I'm good in chess and playing guitar but it's not written down here xD)

 ## My experiences:

 🌐 I have experience working with Python, R Language, SQL and its libraries for Data Science and Machine Learning<br>
-🎲 Currently working as a Early Warning and Monitoring Analyst (Data Analyst on Business Continuity role) in a Worldwide Healthcare Company called Philips<br>
+🎲 Currently working as a Early Warning and Monitoring Analyst (Data Analyst for Risk Management role) in a Worldwide Healthcare Company called Philips<br>
-📚 Tenho MBA em Data Science & Analytics pela USP Esalq <br>
+📚 I'm MBA on Data Science & Analytics at USP Esalq <br>
-📧 Quer entrar em contato comigo?
-Envie um e-mail para yanpatrick27@gmail.com <br>
+📧 Do you want to contact me?
+Send a email to yanpatrick27@gmail.com <br>
 <br>

-E não se esqueça de conferir o meu blog.
+and don't forget to check my social networks (Specially Linkedin).

 <br>

-## Sobre mim:
+## About me:

-Olá!
-Meu nome é Yan, tenho 26 anos e sou formado em Engenharia Química e MBA em Data Science & ANalytics (média geral do curso: 8,72).
-Já estou no mercado de dados há 3 anos.<br>
+Hello!
+My name is Yan, I'm 26 years old and I have a degree in Chemical Engineering, MBA in Data Science and Analytics at USP (Global score: 8,72).
+I'm on the data science and analytics market since 2021.<br>

 ### Hard Skills:

-Python (scikit-learn, tensorflow, pandas, numpy, matplotlib, seaborn, flask) SQL
+Python (main libraries: scikit-learn, tensorflow, pandas, numpy, matplotlib, seaborn, NLTK);
+SQL;
-Machine Learning (Modelos supervisionados, não supervisionados, deep learning e LLMs) Estatística descritiva e inferencial aplicada à análise de dados Excel e PowerBI
+Machine Learning (Modelos supervisionados, não supervisionados, deep learning e LLMs);
-JavaScript
+Estatística descritiva e inferencial aplicada à análise de dados;
+Excel, Power Automate e Power Apps;
+PowerBI, Qlik e Tableau;
-Git & Version Control
+Git & Version Control.
 <br>

 <br>

 ### Soft Skills:

-Comunicativo
-Trabalho em equipe
-Proatividade
-Senso de liderança
-Aprendo muito rápido
-Autodidata
+Comunicative
+Enthusiastic
+Team worker
+proactive
+Leadership skills
+Really fast-learner
+Self driven
 <br>

 <br>

-## Projetos em que atuei:

-Desenvolvimento de chatbots e assistentes virtuais utilizando LLMs, com integração à API da OpenAI e utilização de outras ferramentas disponíveis, como os modelos da Hugging Face e o framework LangChain
-Segmentação de clientes utilizando o algoritmo K-Means em uma análise RFV para realizar campanhas direcionadas aos clientes mais rentáveis da empresa
-Construção de relatórios automatizados para cursinhos brasileiros utilizando os microdados do ENEM, enfatizando a análise das questões, como aquelas com maior índice de erros, as mais difíceis, distribuição dos assuntos, entre outros
-Construção de um aplicativo web utilizando Streamlit e a API do ChatGPT para realizar análise de sentimentos das avaliações do aplicativo da empresa.
+## Projects that I developed:

+- Text Classifier for classifying incidents based on worldwide events by comparing performance of Naive Bayes and SVM machine learning models.
 <br>

 <br>

-Quanto aos idiomas, sou fluente em português, possuo inglês avançado e espanhol básico.
+## Languages:

+English - Fluent
+Portuguese - Fluent
+Spanish - Advanced
+French - Beginner
+Deutsch - Beginner

 ## Produção de Conteúdo:

-No Medium, publico artigos sobre diversos assuntos (Power BI, Supervised learning etc)

-No GitHub, publico vários projetos pessoais relacionados à ciência de dados e Machine Learning.
+On Medium, I write about multiple contents, per example Power BI, Power Automate, Natural Language Processing, Machine Learning etc)

 <br>

-Fique à vontade para explorar meus projetos e entrar em contato comigo.
-Estou animado para compartilhar meu conhecimento e colaborar em projetos interessantes.
+Feel free to explore my projects and reach out to me.
+In case of your interests on working with me, you will be having fun and working hard simultaneously (yes, this is possible).